Associate Professor Emerita

 B.S., Business Education, Kansas State Teachers College

-Coleen Troutman has been a member of the accounting faculty at Bradley University since 1992.
-She teaches tax courses covering federal income taxation of individuals, business entities and fiduciaries.
-Coleen also teaches introductory financial accounting.
+Coleen Troutman was a member of the accounting faculty at Bradley University from 1992 through 2016.
+She taught tax courses covering federal income taxation of individuals, business entities and fiduciaries.
+Coleen also taught introductory financial accounting.

 - ATG 157 Accounting Principles—Financial